 California requires most employers to carry worker’s compensation insurance to pay for medical costs and in some cases a portion of lost wages when employees are injured while working.
 Coverage is not automatic and can be denied for many reasons, including a worker acting in an extremely unreasonable manner in violation of posted safety rules and repeated training.

-claim might get denied by an employer or the plan administrator if the injured worker did not report the injury in a timely manner.
+A workers’ comp claim might get denied by an employer or the plan administrator if the injured worker did not report the injury in a timely manner.
 Waiting several days to inform an employer and write up the injury incident opens up room for doubt and could trigger a claim denial.
 That same goes for missing the deadline for filing a claim.
 If an employer has reason to doubt a claim is valid, it could investigate, request a second medical opinion and deny it for a justifiable reason.

 A claim denial can trigger an appeal by the injured worker and should when the claim is valid.
 A denial letter should clearly outline the reason why and give you a deadline for filing an appeal.
 You could ask for a meeting with your job provider or the insurance adjuster for the insurer underwriting the claim to resolve a simple dispute.
 More serious disputes will require a formal appeal to an administrative law judge and will need supporting evidence, including documentation of the injury by a doctor and other medical professionals.